 So, I began researching how to paint tile.
 I painted our kitchen backsplash (which was tile), but painting the floor seemed a little more risky.
 Granted, we don’t really come in the front door much so that helps, but I was still nervous about it chipping or scratching when Augie runs his shopping cart over it like a maniac.

 There were a lot of blogs out there about painting tile.
 What to do, what not to do.
 This one was pretty helpful to me and is basically the same system I used when I painted our tile.
-I started by sanding the tiles, scrubbing them with Ajax, priming with B-I-N Primer (different than the blog I linked to, but supposedly a really strong primer), and finishing with two layers of Behr Premium Concrete & Garage Floor Paint in black.
+I started by sanding the tiles, scrubbing them with Ajax, priming with this primer (different than the blog I linked to, but supposedly a really strong primer), and finishing with two layers of this Garage Floor Paint in black.